Witt Groups of Curves and Surfaces: Introduction

 \subsubsection{Notation and conventions}

 By a variety, we mean an integral separated scheme of finite type over a field $k$.
 In particular, all our varieties are irreducible.
-Curves and surfaces will be smooth of dimensions one and two over $k$, respectively.
-In most computations, we will assume that the ground field $k$ is algebraically closed of characteristic not two.
+Curves and surfaces are smooth of dimensions one and two over $k$, respectively.
+We always assume that the ground field \( k \) is of characteristic not two.